uni-Arya/bandsfdp/README.md

 ### Interpolated Bands

-By default, all bands are interpolated, which requires the computation of a running maximum (see \[insert paper link\] for more details).
+By default, all bands are interpolated, which requires the computation of a running maximum.
 This generally results in a slightly tighter band, but at the cost of computational power.
 We recommend the use of `interpolate = TRUE`, unless it is too time-consuming.
 The code below shows an example using non-interpolated bands.

 ``` r
 suppressPackageStartupMessages(library(bandsfdp))